-7. Approximation of functions and numerical quadrature (10 ore).
+4. Approximation of functions and quadrature rules (10 hours)

 The best approximation problem.
 Approximation in Hilbert spaces.
-Characterization of best approximation.
+Characterization of the solution.
 Trigonometric approximation by truncated Fourier series.
 Orthogonal polynomials.
-Gauss quadrature rules and their optimality.
+Gaussian quadrature rules.

 Advanced Matlab programming techniques.
 Optimized implementation of the algorithms studied.

-The course consists of 72 lecture hours, which also include practical lessons regarding the solution to problems and exercises.
-The instructor gives constant assistance to students, during the whole year, both by personal interviews and by means of e-mail messages and teleconferencing systems.
+The course consists of 48 lecture hours, which also include practical lessons regarding the solution to problems and exercises.
+The instructor gives constant assistance to students, during the whole year, both by personal interviews and by means of e-mail messages.

 Verification of learning